Steven-Jarmell/CSC-Internships/README.md

 Proof of concept for a website to replace the University of Pittsburgh Computer Science Club Internship Repo.

 View it live [here](https://cscinternships.onrender.com/)!
-**_This will probably take ~4 minutes to load.
-I am hosting it at render.com and they do not have the backend constantly running, sorry_**

 ## Features
 - GitHub login so that users can get credit for the jobs they add